peter88213/nvhelp-de/source/nv_timeline/index.rst

 ~~~~~~~~~~~~~~~~~~~~~

 -  Only normal sections are synchronized with Timeline, or exported to
    Timeline.
-Unused sections will not show up in the timeline.
+Unbenutzt sections will not show up in the timeline.
--  Sections with an unspecific time stamp (day, hours, minutes) are
+-  Abschnitte with an unspecific time stamp (day, hours, minutes) are
    synchronized with the timeline, if a reference date is set.
 -  Changes to the section date/time affect the event start date/time
    during synchronization.
--  Changes to the section Titel affect the event text during
+-  Changes to the section title affect the event text during
    synchronization.
 -  Changes to the section description affect the event description
    during synchronization.
 -  Changes to the section type may add or remove the corresponding event
    during synchronization.
--  Adding or removing sections will add or remove the corresponding
+-  Hinzufügening or removing sections will add or remove the corresponding
    event during synchronization.

 On the Timeline side